Aims of the Lodge

 - to acquire permanent premises and form a Masonic library and museum.

 Each of these aims remain valid except for the last.
-Quatuor Coronati Lodge found a permanent home in Freemasons’ Hall, Great Queen Street, and the Library and Museum houses our books and archives, and stores the Lodge’s possessions.
-Advances in technology have relieved us of the need for a physical office and permanent staff, and the Correspondence Circle is administered today by a small number of volunteers from among the members of QC.
+Quatuor Coronati found a permanent home in Freemasons’ Hall, Great Queen Street, and the Library and Museum houses our books and archives, and stores certain of our possessions.
+Others have been gifted or placed on loan to Masonic museums.
+Advances in technology have relieved us of the need for a physical office and permanent staff, and the Circle is administered today by a small number of volunteers from among QC’s members.

 Join or Renew your Membership of Q.C.C.C.Join or renew